CypherpunkArmory/UserLAnd/CONTRIBUTING.md

 All contributions must follow the UserLAnd [Code of Conduct](https://github.com/CypherpunkArmory/UserLAnd/blob/master/CODE_OF_CONDUCT.md).

+## Connect with us
+If you have any questions please join us on our [slack](https://communityinviter.com/apps/userlandtech/userland) #contributors channel

 ## Architecture
 We follow the MVVM-C architecture in UserLAnd.
 UI updates should exist exclusively within XML and be inflated exclusively from view-controllers like activies and fragments.
 Business logic should be decoupled from the Android framework as extensively